-To obtain a coarse genetic map, a publicly available Minimal Recombinant Inbred Line set (INRA, Versailles, France) derived from a cross of Arabidopsis thaliana Bur and Col ecotypes was amended with 23 more lines selected randomly from the remaining lines [77].
-Altogether, 43 lines and the two parental lines were used in the experiment.
-Five plants per line were infected either with TVCV-ApH or mock as described above and the leaf deformation (upward curling) was scored from 0 to 5 (0 =infected Col, 5 = infected Bur).
-The average score of the five plants was recorded and used for assessing correlation with the of RILs genotypes the that were obtained from INRA (http://publiclines.versailles.inrae.fr/page/20).
-The analysis was carried out with Windows QTL Cartographer v2.5_011 [78] using the single marker association test.
+To obtain a coarse genetic map, a publicly available Minimal Recombinant Inbred Line set (INRA, Versailles, France) derived from a cross of Arabidopsis thaliana Bur and Col ecotypes was amended with 23 more lines selected randomly from the remaining lines [41].
+All together, 43 lines and the two parental lines were used in the experiment.
+Five plants per line were infected either with TVCV-ApH or mock as described above and the leaf deformation (upward curling) was scored from 0 to 5 (0 = infected Col, 5 = infected Bur).
+The average score of the five plants was recorded and used for assessing correlation with the genotypes of the RILs obtained from INRA that were (http://publiclines.versailles.inrae.fr/page/20).
+The analysis was carried out with Windows QTL Cartographer v2.5 011 [42] using the single marker association test.